Katsuhiro Otomo: Manga

 In 1990, Otomo did a brief interview with MTV for a general segment on the Japanese manga scene at the time.
 Otomo created the one-shot Hi no Yōjin about people who put out fires in Japan's Edo period for the debut issue of Comic Cue in January 1995.

-Otomo wrote the 2001 picture book Hipira: The Little Vampire, which was illustrated by Shinji Kimura.
+Otomo wrote the 2002 picture book Hipira: The Little Vampire, which was illustrated by Shinji Kimura.

 Otomo created the full-color work DJ Teck no Morning Attack for the April 2012 issue of Geijutsu Shincho.

 Following the 2011 Tōhoku earthquake and tsunami, Otomo, a native of the Tōhoku region, designed a relief that features a boy riding a robot goldfish in rough seas, while flanked by Fūjin and Raijin.
 Intended to capture the region's will to overcome the natural disaster, it has been located on the first floor of the terminal building at Sendai Airport since March 2015.

-In 2019, Kodansha announced that they will be re-releasing Otomo's entire body of manga since 1971 as part of "The Complete Works Project".
-It was noted that some of his manga were edited when initially compiled into book format, and this new project, personally overseen by Otomo, plans to restore them to how they appeared in their original serialization.

 Otomo was initially reported in 2012 to be working on his first long-form manga since Akira.
 Planning to draw the work that is set during Japan's Meiji period without assistants, he was initially targeting a younger audience, but said the story had developed more towards an older one.
 Although planned to begin in fall 2012, Otomo revealed in November of that year that the series had been delayed.
-In 2018, Otomo said he is working on a full-length work, but the contents are secret.
+By 2018, Otomo said he was doing a full-length work, but the contents were still secrets.
+In 2022, Kodansha released Otomo's entire body of manga since 1971 as part of "The Complete Works Project," which featured six separate releases of two books each.
+It was noted that some of his manga were edited when initially compiled into book format, and this new project, personally overseen by Otomo, restored them to how they appeared in their original serialization.